Mirasol Village Redevelopment Project

 - All units are designed to meet the space and storage requirements of today’s households, and incorporate energy efficiency and water-saving features.

-- The site will include photovoltaic (solar) systems and electric-vehicle charging stations.
+- The site will include photovoltaic (solar) systems and electric-vehicle charging stations

-The key transit feature of the revitalization project will be the new Sacramento Regional Transit Light Rail Blue Line Station across from the Twin Rivers development.
+As part of the SIMPL Project, the key transit feature of the revitalization project will be the new Sacramento Regional Transit Light Rail Blue Line Station across from the Twin Rivers development.
 Area residents have pressed for this station for many years and SacRT partnered with the Portland State University Center for Public Interest Design (CPID) to lead a visioning process for the new station.
 The current station design is the outcome of this community engagement process.
 In late 2018, SHRA was awarded a Transformative Climate Communities grant through the California Strategic Growth Council that will fund the construction of the new Light Rail stop.

 - The River District will be connected to the heart of the City by foot, bike, bus, rail, and car.